Coronavirus task force offers an even keel to a zigzag Trump

 He also shifted staff work back to agencies as he reshaped the task force into a decision-making body modeled in part on the National Security Council.

-The decision to hold meetings in Situation Room was designed in part to cut down on extra staff and to prevent leaks.
+The decision to hold meetings in the Situation Room was designed in part to cut down on extra staff and to prevent leaks.
 Task force meetings have developed a familiar routine: Pence opens with the agenda for the day and turns it over to Birx, who provides an update on the outbreak along with CDC chief Dr. Robert Redfield.
 Typically, the group limits its discussion to no more than three subjects that need decisions, matters ranging from which agency will run point on an issue to whether to restrict travel from another country.

-Trump doesn't usually attend, although he turned up more often in recent days as American life has been disrupted by the crisis.
+Trump doesn't usually attend, although he has turned up more often in recent days as American life has been disrupted by the crisis.
 So has Kushner, who last week was brought into the response effort after weeks of advising Trump to minimize the crisis to prevent public panic.

 At the same time, the task force has moved to tighten the circle, cutting out deputies and staff if their bosses are represented.
 And while the task force originally met almost entirely in person, going forward there will be more leniency for calling in to promote social distancing, one aide said.